Way of the Roses: Route Guide

 Videos of the stages of the Way of the Roses.

-Footage from a cycle cam, video of some of the sights along the way, and music.
+The films include footage from a cycle cam, video of some of the sights along the way, and music.

 Watch Way of the Roses Videos.

-Read about Places on the Way of the Roses.
+Guides to the places on the Way of the Roses.

 To follow.